David C. Mayes, Ph.D.

 Biography

-Broadly, I’m interested in the role that religion played in the course of history in and around Europe.
-Coupled with that is a curiosity for how leading historical narratives and interpretations – concerning the Reformations, the Holy Roman Empire, Christendom, Europe, modernization, toleration – look when viewed from the vantage point of the local community.
-The two frame my research, which examines the aims and ambitions cultivated by peasant communities for their religious life and also elucidates the complex interplay between their initiatives and those of Imperial, territorial, and regional governance.
+Broadly, I am interested in the role that religion played in the course of history in and around Europe.
+Coupled with that is a curiosity to recover historical processes crafted by rural communities and the critique these offer to the well-known narratives and interpretations, including those concerning the Reformations, Catholicism and Protestantism, the Holy Roman Empire, Christendom and Europe, the medieval and modern periods, toleration, and dechristianization.
+The two frame my research, which examines the religious aims advanced by peasant communities in German lands and the interplay of their initiatives with those of Imperial, territorial, and regional governance.
 I took up these subjects in a first book project (Communal Christianity, 2004), which covered the sixteenth to eighteenth centuries.
-I’m expanding the scope in a current project by extending the primary source research forward into the twentieth century and the framework of analysis back to the sixth century.
-For the support that has generously funded these scholarly pursuits over the years I’m grateful to the Center for Reformation Research, Fulbright Commission, Institut für Europäische Geschichte, National Endowment for the Humanities, and Deutscher Akademischer Austauschdienst.
-Since 2004 I’ve had the pleasure to work at SHSU, where I enjoy offering the World History surveys as well as courses that range from Early Medieval Europe to Religion and the Enlightenment.
+I expanded the scope in a second book project (Christian History in Rural Germany, 2023) by extending the primary source research forward into the twentieth century and the framework of analysis back to the fifth century.
+For the support that has generously funded these scholarly pursuits over the years I am grateful to the Center for Reformation Research, Fulbright Commission, Institut für Europäische Geschichte, National Endowment for the Humanities, Deutscher Akademischer Austauschdienst and my home institution.
+Since 2004 I have had the pleasure to work at SHSU, where I enjoy offering the World History surveys as well as courses that range from Early Medieval Europe to Religion and Identity in Germany 1648-1914.

 Courses